Lewie Coyle: Fleetwood Town

 On 27 June 2018, Coyle rejoined Fleetwood Town on a 6-month loan under new manager Joey Barton.
 He made his second debut for the club on 4 August, starting in the 1–0 loss against AFC Wimbledon.
 In December, with Leeds facing an injury crisis, Barton was asked if Coyle might return to his parent club in January.
 He said: "for us he has been first class; he trains properly, he is willing to learn, open all ears and is keen on developing as a player.
 For me he is a pleasure to work with, someone who you would love at your football club".

 Barton converted Coyle into a central midfielder and left-back over the second half of the season, with forward Wes Burns occupying Coyle's usual right-back slot.
 Barton praised Coyle for his versatility and his performances in his new positions.
 Coyle made 45 appearances for Fleetwood in all competitions in his second spell at the club.

 Coyle made it three consecutive loan spells with Fleetwood Town when he joined ahead of the 2019–20 season.
 The deal was made permanent in January 2020 when he signed a three-and-a-half-year contract.

 Hull City

 On 7 August 2020, Coyle signed for Hull City on a three-year deal with an optional 12-month extension for an undisclosed fee.
 Coyle made his debut on 20 October 2020 in the 1–0 home win against AFC Wimbledon.
 He faced his former team in the EFL Trophy on 12 January 2021, and deep in extra-time scored his first goal for Hull City to give them a 3–2 victory over Fleetwood Town and allow Hull to progress to the fourth round of the competition.

 On 28 July 2022, Coyle was appointed club captain for the 2022–23 season.
+On 19 June 2023, Coyle signed a new three-year deal with the club.

 Personal life

 A sporting family, Coyle's eldest brother Tommy is a professional boxer and former Commonwealth lightweight champion.
 His younger brother Rocco is at Hull City in the Youth Academy after joining from Leeds United.
 His elder brother Joe is a professional golfer.

+In May 2025, a video surfaced online of a topless man, believed to be Coyle, involved in a street fight outside the Empress Pub, Hull.
+In the video, another man, suspected to be Rocco Coyle, is seen intervening and alleviating the situation.
+On 5 May, Hull City said they were investigating the matter but would not make any further comment at that moment.
+The next day, it was reported that a 39-year-old man had been charged with a public order offence in relation to the incident and had been released on conditional bail ahead of an upcoming trial at Hull Magistrates' Court.